susom/trackcovid-consolidater/README.md

 and sends the data to the Redcap server which will create a file in the Redcap temp directory.
 Once the file is created, the loader will match and upload the lab results to the TrackCovid projects.

+Stanford appointment data is also brought over from STARR and loaded into the TrackCovid projects.

 # System Setup

 The system setup consists of the following: